eresmini20/Portfolio_app/README.md

-To run the app, open the terminal and write the following command :
+To run the app, open the terminal and write the following command by using the folder path of the project:

 streamlit run Portfolio_app.py